 We also investigated the systematic uncertainties resulting from the varying observation conditions.
 As the types are defined using Hillas parameters, observation conditions are expected to change the type fraction as a function of energy, leading to spectra with enhanced biases.
-A run-by-run correction was shown to overcome that and to be a requirement when using \texttt{Event types} analyses.
+A run-by-run correction was shown to overcome this and to be a requirement when using \texttt{Event types} analyses.

-With that, we present an analysis capable of exploiting the whole energy range of H.E.S.S. and the application to data of an IACT analysis capable of combining significantly different telescope types with significantly different energy range coverage.
-This analysis can be used not only in future H.E.S.S. data, but also has the potential to unveil new results in previous data, by achieving significantly lower energy thresholds and improvements in the intermediate energies equivalent to almost doubling the observation time.
+With this, we presented an analysis capable of exploiting the whole energy range of H.E.S.S. and the application to data of an IACT analysis capable of combining significantly different telescope types with a significantly different energy range coverage.
+This analysis can be used not only in future H.E.S.S. data, but also might be able to unveil new results in previous data by achieving significantly lower energy thresholds and improvements in the intermediate energies that are equivalent to almost doubling the observation time.
 The demonstrated effectiveness of the method reinforces its potential in the future CTAO, which will also rely on different telescope types for different energy ranges.

 \begin{appendix}